unparalleled-js/docs-1/connectors/coupa/object-actions.md

 If your recipe does not have the internal ID of this invoice in Coupa, use our `search object` action.
 The `search object` action allows you to search for that specific object in Coupa based on other fields such as `Invoice number` for invoices and `Purchase order number` for purchase orders.
 Use the search action's result's ID datapill to update your object after.

 ### Output fields for create/update actions
 Each create/update object action executes an action on a single object in Coupa.
-This action in Workato retrieves all object related information included custom fields.
+This action in Workato retrieves all object-related information included custom fields.
 You can then use the output datapills in subsequent steps in your recipe.

 ____________